-- 1. Gently simmer all of the ingredients in a large saucepan over moderate heat for 10 minutes, or until the mixture thickens somewhat.
+- Toss all of the ingredients in a large saucepan over medium heat and simmer until the mixture thickens somewhat, about 10 minutes.
 (For a runny, saucy sauce, let it simmer just a few minutes less.
 For a more jellied version, simply let it simmer a few minutes longer.)

-- 2. Let cool before serving.
-Ideally, cover and refrigerate the relish for up to several days, which not only affords you more time on Thanksgiving morning, but allows the flavors to meld quite nicely.
+- Let the sauce cool to room temperature before serving and, ideally, cover and refrigerate it for up to several days.
+This not only affords you more time and stovetop space on Thanksgiving morning, but gives the flavors time to meld quite nicely.

 What You Need To Know About Varying Up This Cranberry and Orange RelishListed here are things we’ve been stirring into this cranberry relish to magnificent effect.
 Just not all of them at once: Toss in a cinnamon stick Pour in a scant shot of Grand Marnier at the last second Add a few smashed slices of ginger Dispense with the orange and swap in ginger beer and crystallized ginger Substitute a splash of red wine, port, or bourbon for the OJ Stir chopped pecans, walnuts, or hazelnuts just before dinner Swap apple cider for the OJ Mix finely chopped pineapple in along with everything else Sprinkle with pomegranate seeds Add a star anise (and don’t forget to remove the choking hazard prior to serving…or make certain it finds its way onto your mother-in-law’s plate).